arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 * If the module difficulty was appropriate
 * If we gave you the experience you expected

 We gather this information in order to iteratively improve our work.
-Thank you in advance for filling out [our brief survey](https://redcap.chop.edu/surveys/?s=KHTXCXJJ93&module_name=%22R+Basics+Transform+Data%22)!
+Thank you in advance for filling out [our brief survey](https://redcap.chop.edu/surveys/?s=KHTXCXJJ93&module_name=%22R+Basics+Visualize+Data%22)!

+Material for this module was adapted, with permission, from [Stephan Kadauke's R for Clinical Data workshop materials](https://skadauke.github.io/intro-to-r-for-clinicians-chop/).
+We owe special thanks to Dr. Kadauke as well as the R User Group at Children's Hospital of Philadelphia for their generosity in sharing these materials.